rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 ![The Bottomles-Pit Logo.
 A small hole in the ground with cat ears and text saying bottomless-pit](https://eggshark.dev/images/bplogo.png)

-Bottomless-Pit is a 2d game engine written with WGPU that has been around for a year which can be found on [crates.io][Bottomless-Pit_cratesio] and [GitHub][Bottomless-Pit_github].
+Bottomless-Pit is a 2d game engine written with WGPU that has been around for a year, which can be found on [crates.io][Bottomless-Pit_cratesio] and [GitHub][Bottomless-Pit_github].
 Very recently a 2d camera was added as well as WASM and web support.
 Current development is being focused on stability and QoL changes like texture sampling options and improved input.
 You can checkout several engine examples on the web [here][Bottomless-Pit_Website].
-Since the engine is in it's infancy it would be great to have developers use it and give the engine some feedback.
+Since the engine is in its infancy, its developer calls for developers to use it and give the engine some feedback.

 Current features are:

 - Custom Shader Support
-- basic rendering
+- Basic rendering
-- text rendering
+- Text rendering
-- input and window event handling
+- Input and window event handling

 [Bottomless-Pit_Website]: https://eggshark.dev/bp-examples
 [Bottomless-Pit_cratesio]: https://crates.io/crates/bottomless-pit